axie123/tencent-2019/README.md

 # Tencent 2019 Chemical Competition

 Work done for the Tencent 2019 chemicals competition.
 My role was to come up with models to accurate predict the 12th feature, which has something to do with surface area of the atoms involved.
-We used RandomForestRegression and
+We used Random Forest Regression, Linear Regression, and FFNNs.